argrecsys/arg-miner/README.md

 # Argument-based Recommender Systems
-Contains examples of argument-based recommender systems solutions.
+This repository contains a simple but efficient implementation of an argument-based recommender system, which is fed from the result of an argument miner from textual content.

-## Solutions
+## Solution
-- ArgumentMiner (Java)
-- SentenceClassifier (Python)
+- Argument Miner
+- Argument-based Recommender System

+## Resources
+This project uses the two-level taxonomy of argument relations and the set of linguistic connectors (in English and Spanish) published in the <a href="" target="_blank">argrecsys/connectors</a> repository.

 ## Author
 - Created by Andrés Segura-Tinoco
 - Created on Apr 10, 2021
-- Updated on Jul 1, 2021
+- Updated on Jul 30, 2021

 ## License
 This project is licensed under the terms of the <a href="https://github.com/ansegura7/argu-based-recsys/blob/main/LICENSE">Apache License 2.0</a>.